-Rileigh: I saw-I heard a TikTok audio of Jojo Siwa just last night of her saying, like, "I'm the first artist to ever do a transition like this, and to ever have a transformation like this in the public eye.
-I'm the first one, and it's scary to be the first one." [laughs quietly]
+Rileigh: I saw- I heard a TikTok audio of Jojo Siwa just last night of her saying like, "I'm the first artist to ever do a transition like this, and to ever-"

-I just want to...
-I want to talk to whoever on her team is like, "Yeah, you can say that, Jojo."
+Rileigh: "- have a transformation like this in the public eye.
+I'm the first one, and it's scary to be the first one." [chuckles] I just want to- I want to talk to whoever on her team is like, "Yeah, you can say that, Jojo."

 Sydnee: This is what's rough.
-Like, people-artists don't-for the most part, nowadays, especially somebody like Jojo Siwa who has had, like, adults directing her career her whole life, this stuff isn't decided solo, typically.
-They're not unilaterally deciding on, like, the way they're going to promote something or package something or whatever.
+Like, people- artists don't, for the most part, nowadays, especially somebody like Jojo Siwa who has had like adults directing her career her whole life, this stuff isn't decided solo, typically.

+They're not unilaterally deciding on like the way they're going to promote something or package something or whatever.
 They've got a whole team of people advising them, typically.
 That's what's baffling about Jojo Siwa.

-Rileigh: Unless it was a conscious decision to have her market it in a very controversial, like, "What the F are you talking about, Jojo?" kind of way.
+Rileigh: Unless it was a conscious decision to have her market it in a very controversial like, "What the F are you talking about, Jojo?" kind of way.
 Because then everyone will be talking about it and listening to it.

-Teylor: I mean, I do kind of feel like the forces behind her are so corporate that this is some sort of, like, Taylor Swift Inception speed run.
+Teylor: I mean, I do kind of feel like the forces behind her are so corporate that this is some sort of like Taylor Swift Inception speed run.
 Because that's what kind of happened organically with Taylor Swift, right?

-She was very talented.
-People were very hard on her.
-And then there's a lot of people that kind of came around to her side.
-Not just because she's very talented but also because, hey, the world was really unfair to you.
-Like, there was a lot of cruelty thrown your way.
+She was very talented, people were very hard on her, and then there's a lot of people that kind of came around to her side.
+Not just because she's very talented but also because "Hey, the world was really unfair to you."